The Best Coastal Walks in Cornwall 2022

 Best for Spectacular Views

 Since every view in Cornwall appears to be magnificent, it can be hard to pick out the ones that are extra special.
-However, these walks will reward your efforts with scenery that can actually take your breath away.
+However, these walks along the counties coastal path will reward your efforts with scenery that can actually take your breath away.

 The Lizard and Kynance Cove